JimLynchCodes/Titanium-Lambda/README.md

 ## JsDoc
 I'm definitely a fan of making your code more readable and easier to understand.
 I've tried to annotate my functions in this project with descriptions and @param / @return type descriptions.

+@TODO - Add tips for generating and hosting jsdoc reports to this guide.

 ## Included Files for AWS DevOps Pipeline